Massimeno

 Massimeno is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 30 km northwest of Trento.
 As of 31 December 2004, it had a population of 106 and an area of 21.4 km2.

 Massimeno borders the following municipalities: Giustino, Spiazzo, Strembo, Caderzone, Daone, Bocenago, Pelugo and Comano Terme.

+Geography

+Massimeno is the only village in Val Rendena not situated along the course of the Sarca river, instead located on a terrace on the western slopes of Monte della Costa di Nambì (1,803m), arranged around a broad piazza with views across the valley to the Adamello-Presanella Alps.

+The municipal territory extends from the valley floor near the Sarca to the summit of Monte Làres at 3,354 metres.
+Much of the territory falls within the Adamello Brenta Natural Park.